Ashley Hartog

-Ashley Hartog (born 1 September 1982, in Cape Town, Western Cape) is a South African football (soccer) striker who last played for Engen Santos.
+Ashley Hartog (born 1 September 1982, in Cape Town, Western Cape) is a South African football striker who last played for Engen Santos.

 Club career

 FC Fortune

 Hartog began his career with FC Fortune, later known as Western Province United.

 Loan to Sint-Truidense

 In 2007, he was loaned to Jupiler League club Sint-Truidense, where he played five games, scoring one goal.

 FC Cape Town

 After one year in Belgium he returned to South Africa, where he played for FC Cape Town.

 SuperSport United

 In early 2011 Hartog joined SuperSport United on loan.
 The move was later made permanent.

 Maritzburg United

 In 2013 Hartog joined Maritzburg United on a two-year deal.
 On 29 January 2016 he was released by Maritzburg United, following a falling out with manager Ernst Middendorp on disciplinary grounds together with team-mate John Paintsil.

 Ajax Cape Town

 On 18 February 2016, Hartog signed a short-term contract with Ajax Cape Town.
 3 months later he was released by Ajax Cape Town.